Aldo Junior Simoncini

-Aldo Junior Simoncini (born 30 August 1986) is a Sammarinese footballer who plays as a goalkeeper for Sammarinese club Tre Fiori and the San Marino national team.
+Aldo Junior Simoncini (born 30 August 1986) is a former Sammarinese footballer who played as a goalkeeper.

 Club career

 At the age of 19 his career was nearly ended after he suffered serious injuries in a car crash.

 Simoncini was signed by Italian club Cesena in 2011.
 In January 2012 he was signed by Valenzana on a loan deal.

 International career

 Simoncini and his twin brother, Davide, both scored an own goal each against Sweden on 7 September 2010, becoming the first twins to accomplish such a feat in an international competition.

 Personal life

-Simoncini worked as an accountant while also playing football.
+Simoncini combined his football career with a job as an accountant, and also as a computer engineer.